 where the degree $k$ takes values in the range $k_{\rm min} \le k \le k_{\rm max}$.
 The parameter $A = [ \zeta(\gamma,k_{\rm min}) - \zeta(\gamma,k_{\rm max}+1) ]^{-1}$ is a normalization constant.
 Here we focus on the case that $k_{\rm min} \ge 2$, in which the network consists of a single connected component.

-Since a power-law distribution may allow nodes of high degree, it is important to note that in order to enable the construction of a configuration model network with no degree-degree correlations the maximal degree should satisfy $k_{\rm max} < \sqrt{N}$.
-This condition should be maintained when one takes the limit of large $k_{\rm max}$, which implies that the network size $N$ must be increased accordingly.
+Since a power-law distribution may allow nodes of high degree, it is important to note that in order to enable the construction of a configuration model network in which degree-degree correlations are negligible, one must impose an upper cutoff on the degree distribution, which satisfies $k_{\rm max} < \sqrt{Nc}$ \cite{Boguna2004,Catanzaro2005}.

-The mean degree is given by
+The mean degree is given by \cite{Tishby2018}

 and the second moment of the degree distribution is

 The variance of the degree distribution is given by ${\rm Var}(K) = \langle K^2 \rangle - \langle K \rangle^2$.

 For $\gamma \le 2$ the mean degree (and the variance) diverge when $k_{\rm max} \rightarrow \infty$.
 For $\gamma > 3$ both the mean degree and the variance are bounded.
 In the intermediate range of $2 < \gamma < 3$ the mean degree $\langle K \rangle$ is bounded while the variance ${\rm Var}(K)$ diverges.
 In this regime, as $k_{\rm max}$ is increased, the variance diverges like